 Collectible alert!
 The Jokerland set is the first and only appearance of the Teen Titans Starfire and Beast-Boy in lego form.
 They join their old pal Robin and Batman against the Joker, Harley Quinn, The Penguin and Poison Ivy in an epic clash at Joker’s twisted 1,037 piece amusement park.

 Batman AND Bruce Wayne in the same lego set?!
 An imposter perhaps?
-This Batcave comes equipped with a computer terminal, Bat-gear armory and holding cell to aid the caped crusader against Poison Ivy and Bane, who once again has a scheme for burrowing into the Batcave (sounds like The Dark Knight Rises).
+This Batcave comes equipped with a computer terminal, Bat-gear armory and holding cell to aid the caped crusader against Poison Ivy and Bane, who have burrowed into the Batcave.

 Holy weekend-well-spent Batman!
-By far the largest set in this list with a whopping 2,526 pieces, the classic TV series Batcave features a sprawling diorama of Wayne manor/Batcave with plenty of homages to the original show.
+The classic TV series Batcave features a sprawling diorama with plenty of homages to the original show.

 After receiving a call on the classic red telephone, Bruce and Dick slide (yes, they actually slide) down the fire-poles hidden in the study.
 Then the dynamic duo have their choice of Batcopter or 1960’s Batmobile to aid them against a full cast of villains… Catwoman, The Joker, The Penguin and Riddler all decked out in their original 60’s outfits.

-You know a lego car is complex when it’s limited to only those old enough to actually drive.
-Based on the Batmobile from the Christopher Nolan movies the tumbler uses 1,869 pieces, making it one of the most complex single vehicle lego sets ever made.
+You know a LEGO car is complex when it’s limited to only those old enough to actually drive.
+Based on the Batmobile from the Christopher Nolan movies the tumbler uses 1,869 pieces, as well as exclusive minifigure designs from The Dark Knight Trilogy.

 Have fun watching the baddies escape again and again.
 And again.

-Joker’s R&D department is once again no match for the Bat’s.
-Discontinued in 2006 the Batwing features panels that open to launch tiny missiles at the Joker-copter.
+Joker’s R&D department is once again no match for the Batman’s.
+Discontinued in 2006, the Batwing features panels that open to launch tiny missiles at the Joker-copter.

-The Batcave is in peril once again, this time from Mr. Freeze and Penguin along with his tiny penguin stooges.
+The Batcave is in peril once again, this time from Mr. Freeze and The Penguin along with his tiny penguin stooges.
 While not as large as the classic TV series Batcave, this older model is not without its highlights.
-After using the costume change chamber Batman can man the control center with its wrap around monitors.
-Then it’s down the spiral staircase to work on the Batmobile (tiny lego toolset included) while Robin reloads the rocket net launcher.
+After using the costume-change chamber, Batman can man the control center with its wrap around monitors.
+Then it’s down the spiral staircase to work on the Batmobile (tiny LEGO toolset included) while Robin reloads the rocket launcher.

-Long since discontinued, this special collector’s edition is the only Batman lego set to not include any minfigures.
+Long since discontinued, this special collector’s edition is now worth over $500.
 The 1,045 pieces assemble into moving engine turbines and rotating booster flames along with a fully detailed interior.
 Not that you’ll ever take it out of the box of course.